Blues

 Studio work

 Another key element of the programme is creating music and recording it in a studio.
-USN is proud to have the opportunity to use the Notodden Blues Festival’s renowned Juke Joint Studio in the Book & Blues House once a month during both semesters.
-Using analogue music technology – such as vintage microphones, rare backlines, tape recorders and old plate reverb – in conjunction with state-of-the-art digital technology, you will make your own studio recordings together with others or on your own.
+USN is proud to have the opportunity to use the Notodden Blues Festival’s renowned Juke Joint Studio in the Book & Blues House.
+Using analogue music technology – such as vintage microphones, rare backlines, tape recorders and an old plate reverb – together with state-of-the-art digital technology, you will make your own studio recordings together with others or on your own.

-Notodden Campus also has his own studio that you are free to use while you are studying.
-In tandem with the sessions in the Juke Joint Studio, you will be able to work in the studio on campus.
+Notodden Campus also has his own studio that you are free to use during the opening hours on campus.

 Reflection and immersion in the blues